 On-campus users (i.e., in a residence hall, faculty office, etc.) who wish to access the electronic resources offered by the Library can use any PC that has an Ethernet connection to the University of Delaware campus network.
 General information on connecting a PC to the campus network is provided by the IT Support Center’s Getting Connected to UD’s Electronic Campus page.

 Off-Campus Access and the Need to “Authenticate”

 Due to licensing agreements, access to most Library databases and other electronic resources, such as electronic journals, is restricted to computers on the University of Delaware campus.
-If you are a current University of Delaware student, faculty, and staff using an Internet service provider to access the Library’s Web site, you might encounter links to licensed resources from the Library’s Web pages.
+If you are off-campus and a current University of Delaware student, faculty, and staff using the Library’s Web site, you might encounter links to licensed resources from the Library’s Web pages.
 The first time you click on such a link, you will be taken to the Central Authentication Service (CAS) page.
 After you enter your UDelNet ID and password, you will be authenticated as a University of Delaware user and will continue to your selected link.
 You generally need to do this only once during your session at the Library’s Web site.

 Laptops in the University of Delaware Library

 All library users may bring personal laptop computers into the Morris Library and the branch libraries.
 University of Delaware faculty, staff, and students can use any laptop computer that has an Ethernet connection of the campus network.
 Those wishing to connect to the Internet can access the campus network at Library locations using roaming IP or a wireless connection to the “UnpluggeD” Wireless Network.